-What is an extra-curricular activity?
+What is ana extraco-curricular activity?

-An official school sponsored activity that is outside the prescribed curriculum.\

-\ Extra-curricular activities are defined as an activity that isn't required or is not a normal part of a course of study or work.
+AnA co-curricular activity is an official school sponsored activity that is outside the prescribed curriculum.\: an activity that isn't required or is not a normal part of a course of study or work.

-What are examples of extra-curricular activities?
+What are examples of extraco-curricular activities?

-Joining a club (examples include: ski club, jazz band, Student Council, etc).
+JoiningParticipating in a club (examples include: ski club, jazz band, Student Council, etc Student Council, Link Crew, National Honor Society and Drama Club).

-Joining a sports team (any sport-fall, winter, spring, and at any level-modified, JV, and varsity).
+Joining Participating on a sports team (any sportfall, winter, spring, and at any level-modified, JV, and varsity).
 Attending a school related function afterhours (examples include: sporting events, concerts, plays, talent shows, etc).

-Attending a school dance (examples include: regular school dances and formal dances).
+Attending aParticipating in a school dance (examples include: regular school dances and formal dances).
+Examples: